What Is a Will Attorney?

 Create the Document

 Start with the basics of the document.
-This must include details such as your legal name and a declaration that you are of sound mind and that the document is your last will and testament.
+This must include details such as your legal name and a declaration that you are of sound mind and that the document is your last will.
 There are different requirements for the document depending on the jurisdiction.

 Select an Executor